CartoDB/documentation/app/content/carto-python/visualizing-data.md

 </br>

-And in this last example, we use the CARTO connection from your Databricks Workspace.
-This workflow is fully supported H3 indexes and leverage [Databricks' native capabilities](https://docs.databricks.com/spark/latest/spark-sql/language-manual/sql-ref-functions-builtin.html#h3-geospatial-functions) and the CARTO APIs ones.
+And finally in this third example, we leverage data from a connection between CARTO and Databricks leveraging the native support for the H3 spatial index in both [Databricks](https://docs.databricks.com/spark/latest/spark-sql/language-manual/sql-ref-functions-builtin.html#h3-geospatial-functions) an CARTO platform.

 ```python
 # Register CartoLayer in pydeck